-f.
-In the list of available Downloads, in the Files tab, in the File Name column, click Adapter Tools for FlexNet Manager Suite 2023 R1.zip.

-A new browser tab may appear temporarily, and the download of Adapter Tools for FlexNet Manager Suite 2023 R1.zip commences.

-g.
-In your browser dialog, choose to save the file, and if the browser allows it, direct the saved file to a convenient working location (such as C:\temp on a central, accessible server).

-If your browser saves the file to a default location (such as your Downloads folder), move or copy it to the appropriate working location when the download is finished.
+- f.
+In the list of available Downloads, in the Files tab, in the File Name column, click Adapter Tools for FlexNet Manager Suite 2023 R2.zip. - A new browser tab may appear temporarily, and the download of Adapter Tools for FlexNet Manager Suite 2023 R2.zip commences. - g.
+In your browser dialog, choose to save the file, and if the browser allows it, direct the saved file to a convenient working location (such as C:\temp on a central, accessible server). - If your browser saves the file to a default location (such as your Downloads folder), move or copy it to the appropriate working location when the download is finished. - 2.
+Right-click the zip archive, and choose Extract All....